 3. What are their goals in life?
 Do they plan ahead and schedule every detail of a trip or do they like spontaneity?
 What is your/their “modus operandi”?
 Do they tend to go with the flow or do changes upset them terribly?

 4. How many jobs have they had and for how long?
 Do they have a life outside of work?
 Do you two enjoy some of the same hobbies?
-Do they make excuses for failings to show responsibility by playing the victim card?
+Do they make excuses for failings by playing the victim card repeatedly?

 5. Can you both feel free to enjoy your own friends and /or doing things that don’t always involve both of you?
 If one is needy and clingy, this may eventually become a major problem.
 You each need time with other friends and family or just to be alone.

 I hope these ideas will provoke some soul searching for someone who is wondering, “Is this the right one for me?”
 There are always exceptions to every rule but please be careful before you trust someone implicitly without truly knowing them.